Pumpkin Pancakes (Eggless & Whole Wheat)

 Serving Suggestions

-Pumpkin pancakes can be served with a drizzle of maple syrup.
-You can serve with a sweet fruit or berry jam or honey if you prefer that.
+Pumpkin pancakes are delicious when served with a drizzle of maple syrup.
+You can serve these fiber rich pancakes with a sweet fruit or berry jam or agave syrup or honey if you prefer.
 A side of fresh seasonal fruits also tastes good with these pancakes.

 Expert Tips

-6. Scaling: The recipe makes 10 pancakes and can be halved or doubled.
+3. Scaling: This pumpkin pancakes recipe makes 10 pancakes and can easily be halved or doubled depending on your needs.

 pumpkin pancakes stacked on green plate drizzled with maple syrup with a side of cubed mangoes